dee-hms/dee-hms-deployment/README.md

 ## Introduction
 Repository to collect Disk Encryption Experience (DEE) Host Management Service (HMS) backend deployment.
-The current status of the code is beta, as this is intended to show a Proof of Concept about how NBDE works in ConsoleDOT environment.
+The current status of the code is beta, as this is intended to show a Proof of Concept (PoC) about how NBDE works in ConsoleDOT environment.

 ## Deployment
 Content of this repository can be deployed through [bonfire](https://github.com/RedHatInsights/bonfire) and Ephemeral Environments.